-The question then arises is whether anti-fraud regulations can still achieve their stated goals of cracking down on fraud.
-Analyses of the multi-firm model help evaluate the efficacy of such regulations.
-Indeed, anti-fraud regulations are able to tamp down fraud by effectively lowering H-firm's net benefits from continuing fraud.
+The question then arises is whether regulations can still achieve their stated goals of cracking down on fraud.
+Analyses of the multi-firm model show that the efficacy of antifraud regulations is quite nuanced.
+On the one hand, such regulations are able to effectively tamp down fraud by lowering H-firm's net benefits from continuing fraud.
 Before detection, concentration of regulatory resources on H-firm greatly increases its MC of committing fraud.
-Upon detection, the MB becomes minuscule because a sharply declined uncertainty renders the firm's earnings report less useful and fraudulent reporting less valuable.
-Yet, the rational allocation of regulatory resources towards the more fraudulent firms may imply less scrutiny of less fraudulent firms, allowing the latter's fraudulent behavior to go undetected and their level of fraud to catch up-a side effect discussed earlier.
-As such, despite the "cracking-down" on H-firm, anti-fraud regulations do not eradicate fraud.
-Rather, they synchronize firms' fraud decisions, which may otherwise be idiosyncratic, and induce corporate fraud waves-the convergence of firms' manipulation amount-at certain times.
-We take these theoretical insights to data.
-In our multi-firm model, firms are set apart by their level of cumulative fraud-induced information uncertainty, i.e., Φ_t .
-We use implied volatility of standardized options as a proxy for this construct.
-This proxy is reasonable because it reflects the variance of the market's estimate about a firm's value conditional on all available information.2 In our model, fraud increases this variance while detection brings it down.
-Consistently, Figure A.1 shows that implied volatility drops sharply upon revelation of fraud (i.e., announcements of fraud-related restatements), which suggests that fraud built up at a firm significantly contributes to its information uncertainty.
-Since implied volatility also reflects fundamental uncertainty (in addition to the information effect of cumulative fraud), we control for firm characteristics (including size, market-to-book, leverage, return on assets, and revenue growth), firm fixed effects, and year-quarter fixed effects in all analyses to help separate the two.
+Upon detection, the MB becomes minuscule because a sharply declined uncertainty renders the firm's future reports less useful and fraudulent reporting less valuable.
+On the other hand, the rational allocation of regulatory resources towards the more fraudulent firms may imply less scrutiny of less fraudulent firms, allowing the latter's fraudulent behavior to go undetected and their level of fraud to catch up-a side effect revealed by our three-firm model.
+As a result, despite the "cracking-down" on H-firm, anti-fraud regulations do not eradicate fraud.
+Rather, they synchronize firms' fraud decisions, which may otherwise be idiosyncratic, and induce corporate fraud waves-the convergence of firms' fraud amount-at certain times.
+To lend support to this unique insight from our model, we show that firms with a higher (lower) level of implied volatility in the prior period experience a greater (smaller) increase in implied volatility in the current period, suggesting that firms with more (less) fraud-induced information uncertainty are more cautious (aggressive) about committing fraud.